Filename extension: Content type

 The filename extension was originally used to determine the file's generic type.
 The need to condense a file's type into three characters frequently led to abbreviated extensions.
 Examples include using .GFX for graphics files, .TXT for plain text, and .MUS for music.
 However, because many different software programs have been made that all handle these data types (and others) in a variety of ways, filename extensions started to become closely associated with certain products—even specific product versions.
 For example, early WordStar files used .WS or .WSn, where n was the program's version number.
 Also, conflicting uses of some filename extensions developed.
 One example is .rpm, used for both RPM Package Manager packages and RealPlayer Media files;.
 Others are .qif, shared by DESQview fonts, Quicken financial ledgers, and QuickTime pictures; .gba, shared by GrabIt scripts and Game Boy Advance ROM images; .sb, used for SmallBasic and Scratch; and .dts, being used for Dynamix Three Space and DTS.

-Some other operating systems that used filename extensions generally had fewer restrictions on filenames.
-Many allowed full filename lengths of 14 or more characters, and maximum name lengths up to 255 were not uncommon.
-The file systems in operating systems such as Multics and UNIX stored the file name as a single string, not split into base name and extension components, allowing the "." to be just another character allowed in file names.
-Such systems generally allow for variable-length filenames, permitting more than one dot, and hence multiple suffixes.
-Some components of Multics and UNIX, and applications running on them, used suffixes, in some cases, to indicate file types, but they did not use them as much—for example, executables and ordinary text files had no suffixes in their names.

-The High Performance File System (HPFS), used in Microsoft and IBM's OS/2 also supported long file names and did not divide the file name into a name and an extension.
-The convention of using suffixes continued, even though HPFS supported extended attributes for files, allowing a file's type to be stored in the file as an extended attribute.

-Microsoft's Windows NT's native file system, NTFS, supported long file names and did not divide the file name into a name and an extension, but again, the convention of using suffixes to simulate extensions continued, for compatibility with existing versions of Windows.